 - The device must have a live Internet connection, one that permits communication with the URL my.intuiface.com

-- Player for Windows: No. There is a small Player process that runs in the background even when the Player runtime itself is inactive.
+- On Windows, there is a small Player process that runs in the background even when the Player runtime itself is inactive.

 - In the "Manage My Players" view, select the device you wish to assign a nickname.